Feature Gates Usage Guide

 Create a class that implements FeatureTweak for your feature.
 The implementation can inject any

-dependencies it needs (config, storage, etc.) to make enabled() and tweak(Boolean) functions
+dependencies it needs (config, storage, etc.) and do any kind of work to make enabled() / tweak(Boolean) functions

 Inject Tweaks wherever the UI needs to react to the feature gate.
 View models typically read the